Troubleshooting Node.js Deploys

 $ heroku buildpacks:set heroku/nodejs

-The production environment should mirror the app’s development environment as closely as possible.
-(Being a few patch versions off is okay.)
-First, check local versions:
+You want the production environment to mirror the app’s development environment as closely as possible.
+Being a few patch versions off is okay.
+First, check local versions.

 $ node --version